-In India, CARE, CRISIL, FITCH India, ICRA, Brickwork Ratings and SMERA and INFOMERICS are the seven domestic rating agencies approved by RBI for the purpose of risk weighting their claims for capital adequacy purposes.
-Banks have the options to select credit rating agencies of their choice for both risk weighting and risk management purposes.
+In India, CARE, CRISIL (Crisil Rating Ltd), FITCH India, ICRA, Brickwork Ratings,, SMERA, and INFOMERICS are the seven domestic rating agencies approved by RBI for the purpose of risk weighting their claims for capital adequacy purposes.
+Banks have the option to select credit rating agencies of their choice for both risk weighting and risk management purposes.

 While assessing the credit rating of a sovereign the rating agencies utilize a large number of economic and other ratios.
 The most important variables examined include: Economy Characteristics, Monetary Environment, Foreign Trade, Security instability etc.